missionpinball/mpf-docs/shows/show_format.rst

 Absolute time
 ~~~~~~~~~~~~~
 The time value for each step indicates when this step will play measured in
 time since the start of the show.
-This is useful if you're syncrhonizing show
+This is useful if you're synchronizing show
-steps with sound of video.
+steps with sound or video.

 Relative time
 ~~~~~~~~~~~~~